Version: 1.2

 A. Encryption

-- Data at rest: AES-256 encryption
+- Data at rest: AES-256 encryption for databases and file storage

-- Database credentials: Encrypted using envelope encryption
+- Database credentials: Encrypted using envelope encryption (key management via cloud provider KMS)

 B. Access Controls

-- Role-based access control (RBAC)
+- Role-based access control (RBAC) with principle of least privilege

-- Regular access reviews
+- Regular access reviews (quarterly) and immediate revocation upon termination

 C. Infrastructure Security

-- DDoS protection and WAF
+- DDoS protection and Web Application Firewall (WAF)

-- Network segmentation
+- Network segmentation and firewall rules

-- Regular security patching
+- Regular security patching and vulnerability management

 D. Monitoring and Logging

-- Audit logging of administrative actions
+- Comprehensive audit logging of administrative actions and data access

-- Security event monitoring
+- Security event monitoring and alerting (SIEM)

-- Anomaly detection
+- Anomaly detection for unusual access patterns

 E. Personnel Security

-- Security awareness training
+- Security awareness training for all employees (annually and upon hiring)

 F. Incident Response